jxph025319/edx-documentation/en_us/course_authors/source/video/upload_video_edx/video_uploads.rst

   :local:
   :depth: 2

-The result of video processing is additional file formats that are transferred to multiple hosting services (YouTube CMS and Amazon AWS), ready for learners to access.
-After video processing is complete, you make videos available to learners by adding video components in Studio.
+The edX video processing service creates additional file formats that are transferred to the YouTube content management system (CMS) and Amazon Web Services (AWS).
+These formats and hosting locations are all associated with a single video ID that the video processing service creates.
+After video processing is complete, you make videos available to learners by adding video components in Studio and entering the video IDs in the components.

 .. _Enable Video Upload in Studio2: